npongracic/dotnet.validate/README.md

 dotnet.validate
 ===============

-Simple frontend validation library, originally intended for use with ASP.NET WebForms
+Simple frontend validation library, originally intended for use with ASP.NET WebForms.
+Supports:
+ - Unobtrusive (no javascript knowledge required, but recommended)
+ - Validation groups
+ - User extensible and configurable

 Usage: